-Recently, a Best Food Facts reader wanted to know whether she should rinse deli-style meat to wash away salt.
-To answer this question on cold cuts, we reached out to Dr. Casey Owens, Associate Professor in the Department of Food Science and member of the Center of Excellence for Poultry Science, University of Arkansas, and Dr. Ruth MacDonald, PhD, RD, Chair and Professor of the Department of Food Science & Human Nutrition, Iowa State University.
+Have you heard advice that you should rinse cold cuts before you eat them?
+One of our readers wanted to know whether she should rinse deli-style meat to wash away salt.
+We reached out to Dr. Casey Owens-Hanning, Associate Professor in the Department of Food Science and member of the Center of Excellence for Poultry Science, University of Arkansas, and Dr. Ruth MacDonald, RD, Chair and Professor of the Department of Food Science & Human Nutrition, Iowa State University.

 Is there salt in deli-style meat?

-Dr. Casey Owens: "Yes.
+Dr. Owens-Hanning: “Yes.
 Salt helps with moisture retention (water holding capacity) and of course, flavor.
 Salt is important in products that include multiple pieces that have to bind together.
-Deli loaves are often whole muscle products, but they have 2-3 (or more) whole pieces of muscle that have to bind together to make one loaf or roll.
+Deli loaves are often whole muscle products, but they have two to three (or more) whole pieces of muscle that have to bind together to make one loaf or roll.”

 “Salt is also needed in hot dogs, nuggets, sausages, etc., because binding is required between meat pieces.
 In these products, the piece size is much smaller.
 On the other hand, bacon is whole muscle and doesn’t really require binding, but salt is in there for flavor.
 It is also a cured product so salt and sodium nitrite are used in that process.
 Curing is a method of food preservation.”

 Should I wash deli-style meat before eating it?